What are you going to do if you’ve got a great lower body move you want to use, but don’t have the equipment?

 They offer great quad development without the hack squat machine.
-Some are bodyweight movements, some free weight, and one with the leg press machine.
-No matter what you have access to, you can get a great lower body workout!
+Some are bodyweight movements, some free weights, and one with the leg press machine.
+No matter what you have access to, you can get a great lower-body workout!

 How do you do hack squats without a machine?

 Bodyweight will require you to use exercises like the short lunge or Bulgarian split squat.
 These put all of your body weight on one leg and make sure you’re getting enough weight to build muscle.